ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/index.md

 2. **Implementation Status Assessment**: The implementation status of each feature in the Flask version has been assessed, identifying 5 high-priority pages that have been implemented and 16 pages that still need to be implemented.
 3. **Detailed Migration Plan**: A detailed migration plan has been created with effort estimates, dependencies, and specific tasks for each feature.
 4. **High-Priority Pages Implementation**: All high-priority pages (connect, dashboard, file browser, explore, plugin connect) have been implemented with full API support and comprehensive functionality.
+5. **Medium-Priority Features Implementation**: The About page with project information has been implemented.
-5. **Testing Implementation**: Unit tests have been created for all implemented API endpoints.
+6. **Testing Implementation**: Unit tests have been created for all implemented API endpoints.

 The current implementation status shows:
 - 5 high-priority pages have been fully implemented in Flask (connect, dashboard, file browser, explore, plugin connect)